leventkaragol/libcpp-crypto/README.md

 > [!IMPORTANT]
 > Do not think that you can easily create a longer key to encrypt a longer text with RSA.
 Each row in the table above consumes
-> 4 times more CPU power during encryption/decryption than the row above.
-Additionally, generating a 65K bit key takes time and
+> 4 times more CPU power during encryption/decryption process than the row above.
+Additionally, generating a 65K bit key takes
-> requires a lot of patience, even for a high-end computer.
+> time and requires a lot of patience, even for a high-end computer.

 ## How to handle Exceptions (AES)?